nkelava/devla-auth/README.md

 6. Now you can go to your browser and visit `http://localhost:8001`.

 7. And that should be it.
 Hopefully, you can see the login page and you can start playing with the app. :)

-In case of any problems please check out your port.
-Check out that used ports aren't already used by some other processes.